samanthaming/not-fancy-image-upload/README.md

 You need to understand 2 concepts in dealing with your image Upload.

-To handle our image upload, we need to uitlize 2 APIs:
+To handle our image upload, we need to utilize 2 APIs:

 **1. File API**